 As soon as you launch Cemu, you are greeted with a welcome tutorial screen to get you acquainted with the basics.
 There you can set the game path that will let Cemu scan for Wii U game ROMS, followed by a wizard showing you the essential keyboard shortcuts.

-Talking about the display, there are two options available, OpenGL and Vulkan, which can be toggled according to your requirements.
+Lets have a look at the display, which offers two options available, OpenGL and Vulkan, toggled according to your requirements.

 Players can play online, provided they require the original ROM dump for connecting to the Wii servers.
 The developers have provided a detailed tutorial on making it work over the official site.

 The compatibility of games on the Nintendo Consoles emulator is relatively good.